LTLA/BiocWorkflow2015/converted/workflow.md

 The top-ranked DB event will be visualized here.
 This corresponds to a simple DB event, as all windows are changing in the same direction, i.e., up in the WT.
+The binding region is also quite small relative to some of the H3K9ac examples, consistent with sharp TF binding to a specific recognition site.

 ```r